How to Navigate the Experience of Miscarriage, Stillbirth, or Infertility

 When was the last time you had a long conversation with your buddy about miscarriage?
 I’d bet it was probably never, or shortly thereafter.
 It’s a hard thing for anyone to talk about, but especially for guys.
 It’s like a gut punch from out of nowhere.
 Sometimes, we aren’t hurt by it as much as our wives.
-That being said, sometimes we are hurt by it more than we realize or are willing to admit.
+But sometimes we are hurt by it more than we realize or are willing to admit.
 Here’s what I’ve learned from the perspective of a husband and a Christian- because even tough guys need to hit this head on.

 Facing the Storm: Devastation in Loss